basecamp/bc3-api/sections/comments.md

   },
   "bucket_path": "/195539477/buckets/2085958496",
   "comments_count": 0,
-  "content": "Can't wait to meet everyone for the first time.
+  "content_text": "Can't wait to meet everyone for the first time.
 Been working with you guys for a while, but haven't met in person for so many of you.
-Can't wait!", "created_at": "2016-01-27T11:33:28.988-06:00", "creator": {
+Can't wait!", "content_html": "<div>Can't wait to meet everyone for the first time.
+Been working with you guys for a while, but haven't met in person for so many of you.
+Can't wait!</div>", "created_at": "2016-01-27T11:33:28.988-06:00", "creator": {
     "avatar_url": "https://3.basecamp-static.com/195539477/people/BAhpBE4qCjw=--b544b6a710bd76020abc076fc041895954025116/avatar-64-x4",